 DHL has tested smartglasses for three weeks in the warehouse, and the use of augmented reality raised the efficiency of warehouse staff by 25% and they got highly positive feedbacks from workers.

-#4 3D printing
+#4 3D Printing

-In many cases, it may be better to have a digital model of a product without its real presence in store.
+In many cases, it may be better to have a digital model of a product without its real presence in-store.
 To eliminate unnecessary transportation and storage expenses, logistic companies can present a digital model of a product and just print it on demand on a 3D printer.

 DHL experimented with 3D printing on the types of goods they store at their warehouses.
-They found that around 80% of their goods cannot be reproduced with the help of 3D printing and there is still challenges with quality, cost and product liability.
+They found that around 80% of their goods cannot be reproduced with the help of 3D printing and there are still challenges with quality, cost and product liability.
 Nonetheless, experts believe that 3D printing will be adopted in the niche markets of industries like healthcare, where products are produced in small batch sizes, with a high level of value and individualization.

-DHL believes that automation and robotic technologies hold a great potential for logistics, because nearly 80% of warehouses throughout the world are managed fully manually.
+DHL believes that automation and robotic technologies hold great potential for logistics because nearly 80% of warehouses throughout the world are managed fully manually.
 There already exist robots that yet cannot fully automate the warehouse operations but can support pickers at their warehouse routine.
 DHL is testing a self-driving picking trolley that can support pickers to load and unload the goods and thus take care of most of the physical activity.
 Trolleys can follow the operator, drive back to the packing station when they are full, and send empty trolley back to the picker in its place.